OIM3640/Text-Analysis-Project/instructions.md

 If you perform natural language processing, you can draw interesting insights from text data collected from the web.
 For instance, if you monitor a specific subreddit related to a political topic, you can gauge the sentiment of the community by analyzing the text of each post and comment.
 Similarly, you can analyze discussions on subreddits dedicated to movies to identify which recent movies have received the most negative reviews.
 There are tons of cool options here!

-### Text Similarity
+### Optional Technique 2: Text Similarity

+(**Note**: Choose at least one optional technique.)

 It is potentially quite useful to be able to compute the similarity of two texts.
 Suppose that we have characterized some texts from Project Gutenberg using word frequency analysis.
 One way to compute the similarity of two texts is to test to what extent when one text has a high count for a particular word the other text also a high count for a particular word.
 Specifically, we can compute the cosine similarity between the two texts.
 This strategy involves thinking of the word counts for each text as being high-dimensional vectors where the number of dimensions is equal to the total number of unique words in your text dataset and the entry in a particular element of the vector is the count of how frequently the corresponding word appears in a specific document.
-If you find this approach unclear and wish to try it, you can either reach out to the professor, or ask GenAI tools for assistance.
+If you find this approach unclear and wish to try it, you can either reach out to the professor, or ask AI tools for assistance.

 For a simple text similarity task, you can use external libraries, like [`TheFuzz` library](https://github.com/seatgeek/thefuzz), which uses [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to calculate the differences between sequences.